-- 1. Discipline courses required by your home department - 2.
-Core curriculum that provides the broad, interlocking foundation of knowledge needed for a career in public health
+1. Discipline - courses required by your home department

+2. Core - curriculum that provides the broad, interlocking foundation of knowledge needed for a career in public health

-3. Integration of Science and Practice - two semester long course that bridges the gap between what you traditionally learn in a classroom and the real-world experience of working as a public health professional
+3. Integration of Science and Practice - course that bridges the gap between what you traditionally learn in a classroom and the real-world experience of working as a public health professional

-4. Leadership & Development - course aims to develop and improve MPH students' abilities in three key areas: leading teams in a variety of settings, working effectively as a team member, and implementing fresh, innovative ideas within an organization or larger community.
+4. Leadership & Development - course that aims to develop and improve MPH students' abilities in three key areas: leading teams in a variety of settings, working effectively as a team member, and implementing fresh, innovative ideas within an organization or larger community.

-5. Practicum- supervised practical experience in the field
+5. Practicum and Capstone Paper - internship in the field with final paper.